Is this a low-key Halloween look, or an everyday gothic look?

 I have a complicated relationship with Halloween (only made more complicated by having a degree in costume design).

 I love the idea of a day when everyone gets to dress up in whatever costume they want.
 But I don’t like the pressure of feeling like I have to dress up.
 I also don’t love the concept of buying a costume that you only wear once.
-Or buying a cheaply made costume (I’d prefer seeing even more creativity on this holiday and far less crap).
+Or buying a cheaply made costume (I’d prefer seeing even more creativity on this holiday and far less waste).
 And I especially don’t love people spontaneously ringing my doorbell.
 But I do love the excuse to buy candy.
-And I love seeing the creative costumes that people do come up with.
+And I love seeing the creative costumes that people come up with.

 What I’m wearing…